-The leap from last to second surprised many of their opponents, Handball Federation Singapore (HFS) president Adele Lim told Yahoo Singapore....
-Read full article here.
+The leap from last to second surprised many of their opponents, Handball Federation Singapore (HFS) president Adele Lim told Yahoo Singapore...
+Read the full article here.

 Into its second year, SHOT was held from 26 December to 28 December at Hougang Sports Hall and Jurong West Sports Hall.
 The three-day competition saw the Republic going up against formidable opponents like Asian powerhouse Japan, Uzbekistan and Hong Kong.

-Our athletes went into the tournament with every intention of gaining international experience, a step up from the usual competition that they faced..
+Our athletes went into the tournament to gain international experience, a step up from the usual competition that they faced...
 Read more from here.